deepmodeling/dpgen/README.md

 dpgen will use new dpdispatcher if the key `api_version` in dpgen's `machine.json`'s value is equal or large than `1.0`.

 And dpgen will use old dpdispatcher if the key `api_version` is not specified in `machine.json` or the `api_version` is smaller than `1.0`.
-This gurantees that the old `machine.json`s still work.
+This guarantees that the old `machine.json`s still work.

-And for now dpdispatcher is maintained on a seperate repo.
+And for now dpdispatcher is maintained on a separate repo.
 The repo link: https://github.com/deepmodeling/dpdispatcher

 The api of new dpdispatcher is close to old one except for a few changes.